Changissnz/selfinterest/README.md

 not entirely responsible for but nevertheless, somehow is credited these effects from their rule through commands and policies.
-In fact, the politician can only be an exemplar of the Great Man theory in the sense of social representation, whereas the discoveries of a scientist may coincidentally lead to their becoming a social representative, by the institutional light of prestige shone on them.
+In fact, the politician can only be an exemplar of the Great Man theory in the sense of social representation, whereas the discoveries of a scientist may coincidentally lead to their becoming socially known, by the institutional light of prestige shone on them.
 This is a perspective that assumes the will of each human being is that for what the human being comprehends as their self-interest, and the notion of the human being's lack of autonomy that could be dualistically be considered selflessness